 I eat beans most every summer day either lightly steamed, or sautéed in garlic and oil, into which I might toss a little tomato sauce.
 Better yet, I boil up some pasta, heat the sauce, and drop the beans in for the last two minutes of the pasta’s boiling…then toss them all together into an impromptu pasta with green beans.
 Penne, rotelli or something of that approximate size seems to match up best with the beans.

 Lately I’ve read that we don’t really have the same kind of “deep freeze” that Grandma did, with all these frost-free modern freezers (read: warmer).
 They just don’t stay cold enough to do the trick, I fear, nor freeze things fast enough or consistently.
-But maybe I’ll try again this year—any suggestions would be most welcome.
-Do you turn your freezer to the lowest possible temperature when freezing fresh things, for instance, at least for awhile?
+Any other suggestions would be most welcome.
+Do you turn your freezer to the lowest (coldest) possible temperature when freezing fresh things, for instance, at least for awhile?

 I’ll definitely use some of the harvest in a big batch or two of vegetable soup to freeze, and pickle the rest, as Dilly Beans (the recipe for which follows):

 - 4 teaspoons mustard seed

 - 8 gloves garlic

 Prepare a brine of vinegar and water in a non-reactive pan (stainless or enamel, not aluminum), heating it to boiling.

 While brine is heating, prep beans by cutting to lengths to fit in pint jars, cutting off any stem ends as well.
 Pack into hot, scalded jars.
 To each jar of beans add 1 pepper, 1⁄2 tsp. mustard seed, 1⁄2 tsp. dill seed, 1 clove garlic.